-The Health Education Department consists of a Health Educator Manager and Disease Management Health Educator, a Health Programs Coordinator, and a Health Education Specialist, and Interpreter Services Coordinator.
-The Health Education department is a component of the QI Department.
-The Health Education staff supports the QI team in the development and implementation of member and provider educational interventions and community collaborations to address health care quality, health equity and access to care.
-The Health Education Department also manages and monitors the Cultural and Linguistic programs for the Alliance.
-The Health Education and Cultural and Linguistic Programs are outlined in a separate document.
+The Population Health and Equity team consists of a Population Health and Equity Director, a Population and Health Equity Manager, a Cultural and Linguistics Services Manager and supporting staff.
+The Population Health and Equity team is a component of the QI Department.
+The Population Health and Equity staff ensure integration of QIHE initiatives into the Alliance Population Health Strategy and support the QI team in the development and implementation of member and provider educational interventions and community collaborations to address health care quality, health equity and access to care.
+The Population Health and Equity team also manages and monitors the Population Health Management, Health Education, and Cultural and Linguistic programs for the Alliance.
+The Health Education and Cultural and Linguistic Programs and the Population Health Management Strategy are outlined in separate documents.